MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 education, profession, and passion have all converged through the years to the fields of mathematics, computer programming, and puzzle design.
-Eric designs annual puzzlehunts in the east Alabama area, and has professionally designed puzzles and games for companies and events across the United States.
+Eric designs annual puzzlehunts in the east Alabama area, and has professionally designed numerous puzzles and games for companies and events across the United States.
 He has also spent a significant number of years making a living as a toy brick sculptor and mosaicist.
 He lives in Auburn, Alabama.